 How to make asian chopped chicken salad

-- Preheat oven to 350 degrees F. Line a baking sheet with parchment paper and add the chicken tenders.
+1. Preheat oven to 350 degrees F. Line a baking sheet with parchment paper and add the chicken tenders.
 Drizzle with oil, and sprinkle sea salt and pepper on them.
 Bake for 20-25 minutes, or until cooked through.
-Shred the chicken and set aside to cool.
+Shred the chicken and set it aside to cool.

-- Make the dressing by whisking all the ingredients together.
-If you want the dressing thinner, dilute with 1-2 tbsp water.
+3. Make the dressing by whisking all the ingredients together.
+If you want the dressing thinner, dilute it with 1-2 tbsp water.

-- Mix dressing in with the salad and toss to fully combine.
+4. Mix dressing with the salad and toss to fully combine.
+Serve as a big main dish or a smaller side dish.
 Enjoy!

 Watch me make this asian chop salad!